hulu/roca/docs/getting-started/quick-start.md

 # Quick start

 This page is intended to get you up and running as fast as possible.
-For more examples and documentation, see the [API](api/) and [Guides](guides/) sections.
+If you want to play around with the framework, check out the [sandbox](getting-started/code-sandbox.md).
+For more examples and documentation, see the [API](api/reference/) and [Guides](guides/) sections.

 ## Installation
+ _Note: All examples use `npm`, but these steps should be easily adapted to [yarn](https://yarnpkg.com/), [pnpm](https://pnpm.js.org/), and many other JavaScript package managers._

 Roca requires the [brs](https://github.com/sjbarag/brs/) runtime, which runs on [node.js](https://nodejs.org/en/).
 If needed, initialize an NPM project with:

 ```bash
 npm init